paulmcaleer/public/ReviewEveryMonth.md

 ### 2013 Progress: -++++--

+##### Sept 2013 : INPROGRESS
+I want to track at least 5 "quality times" a week.
+Quality times that count: quality time with significant other, close friends, myself, and work.
+(Use Lift if it helps.)
+* *Self Mode:* meditation
+* *Flow Mode:* photography, workout, reading
+* *People Mode:* significant other, close friends
+* *Chaos Monkey:* upheaval

 ##### Aug 2013 : HIT (+)
-Goal: I want to track at least 5 "quality times" a week.
+I want to track at least 5 "quality times" a week.
 Quality times that count: quality time with significant other, close friends, myself, and work.
 * *Self Mode:* meditation
 * *Flow Mode:* meditation, photography, workout
 * *People Mode:* significant other, close friends
-* *Chaos Monkey:* sick, upheaval
+* *Chaos Monkey:* upheaval

 ##### Jul 2013 : MISS (-)
 Meditate at least 5 minutes 5 days a week.
 * *Self Mode:* meditation
 * *Flow Mode:* meditation
-* *Chaos Monkey:* upheaval
+* *Chaos Monkey:* sick, upheaval

-##### Future Goals
+##### Future/Past Goals
-Do my morning routine at least 5 days a week: drink a glass of water, choose one item from my memento mori as my day's theme (look look look, love your family, live by example, remember you will die, bring levitas), do a sun salutation, meditate 5 minutes.
+Do my morning routine at least 5 days a week: drink a glass of water, choose one item from my memento mori as my day's theme (love your family, live by example, remember you will die, bring levitas), do a sun salutation, meditate 5 minutes.
 * *Recovery Mode:* water
 * *Self Mode:* meditation
 * *Flow Mode:* meditation